 The rocks are in a different size range from 3/8 inch to over 12 inches in diameter.
 These are a great addition to drought-resistant gardens that won’t require much maintenance.

 See More Information about: Decorative Stones and Gravel for Landscaping

 Over to you

-Landscaping rocks is an excellent material to use for any garden design projects.
-These are sustainable and low maintenance option for gardens and outdoor space.
+Landscaping rocks are an excellent material to use for any garden design project.
+These are sustainable and low-maintenance options for gardens and outdoor space.